Rates of convergence in conditional covariance matrix with nonparametric entries estimation: Introduction

-In this paper, we will use the nonparametric estimator used by \citet{zhu1996asymptotics} to compute entrywise the elements of $\Sigma=(\sigma_{ij})$.
-More precisely, the marginal density of $Y$ and the vector of conditionals densities $\E[\boldsymbol{X}\vert Y]$ are unknown and has to be estimated by a kernel estimator.
-Then, we will propose a new estimator of the conditional covariance matrix $\Sigma$ based on a plug-in version of the banding estimator.
-We will employ the normalized Frobenius norm to measure the squared risk over a given class of matrices.
+We use the nonparametric estimator developed by \citet{zhu1996asymptotics} to compute the elements entrywise for $\Sigma=(\sigma_{ij})$.
+Thanks to a kernel estimator we can recover the unknown marginal density of $Y$ and the vector of conditional densities $\E[\boldsymbol{X}\vert Y]$.
+We propose a new estimator for the conditional covariance matrix, $\Sigma$, based on a plug-in version of the banding estimator.
+We use the normalized Frobenius norm to measure the squared risk over a class of matrices.
+Provided that the model is regular enough, it is possible to achieve a pointwise parametric rate of convergence for the estimator of $\sigma_{ij}$.
+The estimator of $\Sigma$ has a parametric behavior with respect to the Frobenius norm.
+In these cases, the conditional covariance matrix $\Sigma$ estimator becomes an efficient semiparametric issue.

-We will prove, provided that the model is regular enough, that it is possible to obtain a pointwise parametric rate of convergence for the estimator of $\sigma_{ij}$.
-A parametric behavior is also found for the estimator of $\Sigma$ with respect to the Frobenius norm.
-In these cases, the estimation of the conditional covariance matrix $\Sigma$ turns into an efficient semiparametric issue.
+If $p$ is larger than $n$, we face high-dimensional issues.
+Thus, our estimator $\hat\Sigma$ of the matrix $\Sigma$ will have unexpected features, e.g., a lack of consistency or significant spreading of the eigenvalues.
+In a different context, we refer to \citet{marcenko1967distribution}, \citet{johnstone2001distribution}, and their references.
+We will suggest a banding regularization (see \citet{bickel2008regularized}) to avoid any inconsistency with the rate of convergence.

-This paper falls into the following parts.
-Section \ref{sec:Methodology} describes the nonparametric algorithm introduced by \citet{zhu1996asymptotics} to estimate entry-wise the matrix defined in \eqref{eq:def_Cov_E_X|Y}.
-In Section \ref{sec:Hypothesis}, we present all the required assumptions to assure the consistency and convergence of our estimator.
-The core of this article is in Section \ref{sec:upper-bound-element} where we provide the convergence rate for the element-wise estimator of $\Sigma$.
-We extend, in Section \ref{sec:consistency-under-frob-norm}, our study for whole matrix assuming some structure on $\Sigma$.
-Section \ref{sec:application-sir} is devoted to the relation between the matrix $\Sigma$ and the SIR method.
-In Section \ref{sec:simulation-study} we run some simulations comparing them with the classic SIR algorithm.
-Finally, the conclusions of this work are drawn in Section \ref{sec:Conclusions}.
-All the technical proofs are gathered in Section \ref{sec:Appendix}.
+The rest of this paper is organized as follows.
+Section~\ref{sec:Methodology} describes the nonparametric algorithm introduced by \citet{zhu1996asymptotics} for the estimation of $\sigma_{ij}$.
+In Section~\ref{sec:Hypothesis}, we present all of the assumptions required for the consistency and convergence of our estimator.
+The main focus of this study is given in Section \ref{sec:upper-bound-element}, where we present the convergence rate for the estimator $\hat{\sigma_{ij}}$.
+As an additional contribution, in Section \ref{sec:consistency-under-frob-norm}, we extend our study to the whole matrix by assuming a particular arrangement for $\Sigma$.
+One application of SIR and time series is presented in Section~\ref{sec:sir-time-series}.
+Finally, we give our conclusions in Section \ref{sec:Conclusions}.
+All of the technical proofs are gathered in Section \ref{sec:Appendix}.